AntonioIDeTIC/AFAS-YOLOv8/README.md

 </p>

 <p align="justify"> We have uploaded all images and labels for the DIC dataset, while only the labels for the other open-access datasets are included.
-To obtain the respective images for these datasets, please refer to the original download links.
+Please refer to the original download links to obtain the respective images for these datasets.
 </p>

 ## 🔧 Dependencies and Installation